 Certainly, for, we ended up with a selection that was all cork-sealed.
 Not out of prejudice, but because we wanted a high-quality selection and all our producers have all gone down the cork route.

 Screw-caps and age-worthy classic wines

-Whether there’s a difference in quality in the long run is harder to say.
-My personal view is that for wines that you might keep 5–10 years, a screw-cap probably won’t be any worse and might be better than a cork.
+Whether there’s a difference in quality, in the long run, is harder to say.
+I believe that for wines that you might keep 5–10 years, a screw cap probably won’t be any worse and might be better than a cork.
 Beyond that, the jury is still out because of the small sample of properly old screw-cap bottles.

 Undoubtedly, the great French houses have libraries of test wine in their cellars with screw caps to see how they age over the years.
 But nobody has opened a 50-year-old Burgundy or Bordeaux with a screw cap to see how it’s aged because, well, there aren’t any.
 Yet.

 How to open a bottle with a screw cap